• Skip to primary navigation

 Ingredients for Orange Glazed carrots includes carrots, cornstarch, orange juice, butter, salt and sugar (not shown)

-I think I'm a carrot snob.
-I find "baby" and conventional (non-organic) carrots very bland, therefore, I highly recommend organic for this recipe.
+Carrots – I think I’m a carrot snob.
+I find “baby” and conventional (non-organic) carrots very bland, therefore, I highly recommend using whole organic carrots for this recipe.

 There's a few ways to cook these delicious root vegetables.
 Steam, boil or roast...whichever method you use, you'll want to cook them until their slightly fork-tender, yet still a bit firm.

 Steaming vegetables is the preferred method for retaining nutrients and vibrant color.
-Use a steamer basket or, if you don't have one, place an aluminum colander over a large pot of boiling water.
+Use a steamer basket or, if you don’t have one, place an aluminum colander over a large pot of boiling water; make sure the boiling pot has a lid.

 (Don't use a plastic colander; they often melt over the high heat and produce a gas that offsets the flavor of the vegetable.)sliced carrots in a steamer basket on the stove